A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Random fields

 \section{Random fields}

-In this section we study the properties of isotropic Gaussian random fields on the sphere, so we can exclude the possibility that the AC discrepancy seen in Figures \ref{fig:acdmap_comm15} to \ref{fig:acdmap_smica18} are accidental realisations of such a random process.
+In this section, we study the properties of isotropic Gaussian random fields on the sphere, so we can exclude the possibility that the AC discrepancies seen in some of Figures \ref{fig:acdmap_comm15} to \ref{fig:acdmap_smica18} are accidental realisations of such a random process.

 First, in Figure~\ref{fig:grf_instance1} we show one realisation of an isotropic Gaussian random field with the best-fit angular power spectrum provided by \cite{Planck2018I} at $N_{\rm Side}=2048$ using the \texttt{healpy} package.
-For this realisation map, in Figure~\ref{fig:acd_instance1} we show its AC discrepancy map, and in Figure~\ref{fig:aps_instance1} we show the angular power spectrum.
+For this realisation, in Figure~\ref{fig:acd_instance1} we show its AC discrepancy map, and in Figure~\ref{fig:aps_instance1} we show the empirical angular power spectrum.
 We observe in the AC discrepancy map a pattern of apparently uniformly distributed random small discrepancies over the whole sphere, as is expected.

 To strengthen that conclusion we computed in total $10$ independent realisations similar to Figure~\ref{fig:grf_instance1}, and in every case found a similarly uninteresting AC discrepancy map.